 I’ve recently had interesting and productive discussions on the topic of expertise.
 It’s one of those things where you might not be able to articulate a crisp definition, but you know it when you see it: that friend of yours who started skiing when she was 3, and is just unconscious on the mountain; your cousin who has been playing guitar forever and can play any song you name, whether or not they’ve ever played it before.
 It’s your young nephew, who after you spent 4 frustrating hours trying to turn up the volume on your DVR, shows you how to do it in two seconds, with a disapproving eye-roll.
-I’ll take a crack at a definition:
+I’ll take a crack at a practical definition:

 Expertise is an ability to apply pattern-matching and ingenuity to a novel problem and quickly arrive at a creative and effective solution.

 Close?
 Maybe.
 If you’ve read Outliers, you read the 10,000 hours thing.
 I think that’s in the neighborhood, but the specific number of hours is specious in my eyes — based on the depth of the subject matter, it could be lower.
 Or higher.
 I don’t think I need 10,000 hours to become an expert thumb-wrestler.
 I could explore that problem space and build world-class technique in probably 2,000 hours.
 Maybe 1,500.